Student Conduct Code

 Title 5, California Code of Regulations, § 41302.
 Disposition of Fees: Campus Emergency; Interim Suspension.

-The president of the campus may place on probation, suspend, or expel a student for one or more of the causes enumerated in Section 41301.
-No fees or tuition paid by or for such student for the semester, quarter, or summer session in which he or she is suspended or expelled shall be refunded.
-If the student is readmitted before the close of the semester, quarter, or summer session in which he or she is suspended, no additional tuition or fees shall be required of the student on account of the suspension.
+The president of the campus may place on probation, suspend, or expel students for one or more of the causes enumerated in Section 41301.
+No fees or tuition paid by or for such students for the semester, quarter, or summer session in which they are suspended or expelled shall be refunded.
+If the students are readmitted before the close of the semester, quarter, or summer session in which they are suspended, no additional tuition or fees shall be required of the students on account of the suspension.

 During periods of campus emergency, as determined by the president of the individual campus, the president may, after consultation with the chancellor, place into immediate effect any emergency regulations, procedures, and other measures deemed necessary or appropriate to meet the emergency, safeguard persons and property, and maintain educational activities.

 The president may immediately impose an interim suspension in all cases in which there is reasonable cause to believe that such an immediate suspension is required in order to protect lives or property and to insure the maintenance of order.
 A student so placed on interim suspension shall be given prompt notice of charges and the opportunity for a hearing within 10 days of the imposition of interim suspension.
 During the period of interim suspension, the student shall not, without prior written permission of the president or designated representative, enter any campus of the California State University other than to attend the hearing.
 Violation of any condition of interim suspension shall be grounds for expulsion.